stevennevells/challenge3.0/README.md

-# challenge3.0
+# challengeThree
-challenge three resubmittal
+attempt one challenge 3